• Log in

 What is Email Traffic?

-Email traffic refers to the number of visitors or users directed to a website or specific landing pages as a result of their interaction with email communications.
-This interaction typically involves clicking through links provided in these email marketing campaigns
+Email traffic refers to the visitors on a website or a landing page who came after interacting with email marketing campaign.
+This interaction typically involves clicking links within email marketing campaigns

 Sources of Email Traffic